In Austin, 19 days of terror end with a bomber's final explosion

 "We literally had Austin police officers running toward a vehicle that had an explosives device in it that detonated.
 That is unbelievable courage," FBI special agent Chris Combs said.

-Conditt suffered "significant injuries" and died in the blast.
+Conditt suffered significant injuries and died in the blast.
+It's unclear whether he died as a result of injuries from the explosion or the gunfire.

+Officers detained and questioned his two roommates Wednesday after searching his house.
+The two are not under arrest, Austin police said.

 Video confession

-While his motive remains unknown, police said Conditt made a 25-minute video confession on his cell phone late Tuesday night.
+Conditt made a 25-minute video confession on his cell phone late Tuesday night.
+While he provided a lot of details on the type of bombs used, police said, it doesn't say why he did it.

-"It is the outcry of a very challenged young man talking about challenges in his life that led him to this point," Manley said Wednesday night.
+"It is the outcry of a very challenged young man talking about challenges in his life that led him to this point," the police chief said Wednesday night.
 "I know everybody is interested in a motive and understanding why.
 And we're never going to be able to put a (rationale) behind these acts."

-In the video, he described making seven bombs -- including, authorities believe, the one that killed him.
+In the video, he described making seven bombs -- including the one that killed him.

-While investigators believe they have accounted for the bombs he mentioned, they warned he may have mailed others.
+Investigators believe they have accounted for the bombs Conditt mentioned.
+In the video, he indicated the attacks would have continued if police had not stopped him, authorities said.